huggingface/hub-docs/docs/hub/ollama.md

 # the quantization name is case-insensitive, this will also work
 ollama run hf.co/bartowski/Llama-3.2-3B-Instruct-GGUF:iq3_m

-# you can also select a specific file
+# you can also directly use the full filename as a tag
 ollama run hf.co/bartowski/Llama-3.2-3B-Instruct-GGUF:Llama-3.2-3B-Instruct-IQ3_M.gguf
 ```